Principal Financial Group Inc. Sells 4,043 Shares of National HealthCare Co. (NYSEAMERICAN:NHC)

-Principal Financial Group Inc. lowered its position in shares of National HealthCare Co.
-(NYSEAMERICAN:NHC) by 47.0% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 4,559 shares of the company’s stock after selling 4,043 shares during the quarter.
-Principal Financial Group Inc.’s holdings in National HealthCare were worth $303,000 as of its most recent SEC filing.
+Principal Financial Group Inc. decreased its holdings in National HealthCare Co.
+(NYSEAMERICAN:NHC) by 47.0% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 4,559 shares of the company’s stock after selling 4,043 shares during the quarter.
+Principal Financial Group Inc.’s holdings in National HealthCare were worth $303,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Public Employees Retirement System of Ohio boosted its position in National HealthCare by 35.3% during the fourth quarter.
-Public Employees Retirement System of Ohio now owns 878 shares of the company’s stock valued at $58,000 after acquiring an additional 229 shares during the last quarter.
-Lazard Asset Management LLC bought a new position in shares of National HealthCare during the 4th quarter worth about $67,000.
-SG Americas Securities LLC bought a new position in shares of National HealthCare during the 4th quarter worth about $164,000.
-State Board of Administration of Florida Retirement System bought a new position in shares of National HealthCare during the 4th quarter worth about $201,000.
-Finally, Tudor Investment Corp Et Al bought a new position in shares of National HealthCare during the 4th quarter worth about $224,000.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Public Employees Retirement System of Ohio lifted its position in National HealthCare by 35.3% in the 4th quarter.
+Public Employees Retirement System of Ohio now owns 878 shares of the company’s stock valued at $58,000 after acquiring an additional 229 shares in the last quarter.
+Lazard Asset Management LLC bought a new position in National HealthCare in the 4th quarter valued at about $67,000.
+SG Americas Securities LLC bought a new position in National HealthCare in the 4th quarter valued at about $164,000.
+State Board of Administration of Florida Retirement System bought a new position in National HealthCare in the 4th quarter valued at about $201,000.
+Finally, Tudor Investment Corp Et Al bought a new position in National HealthCare in the 4th quarter valued at about $224,000.
 44.16% of the stock is currently owned by institutional investors and hedge funds.

-National HealthCare (NYSEAMERICAN:NHC) last released its quarterly earnings data on Friday, February 19th.
+National HealthCare (NYSEAMERICAN:NHC) last announced its earnings results on Friday, February 19th.
 The company reported $0.85 earnings per share (EPS) for the quarter.
-The company had revenue of $259.83 million for the quarter.
 National HealthCare had a net margin of 2.75% and a return on equity of 7.82%.
+The company had revenue of $259.83 million during the quarter.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, May 3rd.
-Investors of record on Wednesday, March 31st will be given a $0.52 dividend.
-The ex-dividend date of this dividend is Tuesday, March 30th.
+Shareholders of record on Wednesday, March 31st will be given a dividend of $0.52 per share.
+The ex-dividend date is Tuesday, March 30th.
 This represents a $2.08 annualized dividend and a yield of 2.97%.

 National HealthCare Corporation operates, manages, and provides services to skilled nursing facilities, assisted living facilities, independent living facilities, home health care programs, and a behavioral health hospital.
 Its skilled nursing facilities offer licensed therapy services, nutrition services, social services, activities, and housekeeping and laundry services, as well as medical services prescribed by physicians; and rehabilitative services, such as physical, speech, respiratory, and occupational therapy for patients recovering from strokes, heart attacks, orthopedic conditions, neurological illnesses, or other illnesses, injuries, or disabilities.